microsoft/azure-chat-for-java/README.md

 ###Create an Azure Media Service
  * Sign into the Management Portal.
  * Click New > App Services > Media Service > Quick Create
- * Select an a
- * ppropriate name and region
+ * Select an appropriate name and region
- * Choose the default of Create a new Storage Account and the default Storage Account name
+ * Choose to Create a new Storage Account and accept the default Storage Account name

 	#####Scale your Streaming Endpoints and Encoding for the Media Service
 	The on demand streaming feature for Azure Chat for Java only works after you scale your media service.